priyanshi1282/edureka/README.md

 <h1 align="center">edureka</h1>

 # About❓
-DIGIBins is a medium of communication between the people of the city (users) and government.
-It is a platform where users can track , request and find garbage vans for cleanliness purposes.
-Through this app every user can contribute their bit in this righteous act of ‘SWACHH BHARAT ABHIYAN’ initiated by our Hon’ble prime minister Shri Narenda Modi.
+edureka is a learning website which helps user to explore the courses of their particular domain.
+Roadmaps are provided for the ease of user to clearly visualize the next steps for their particular course.
+Tutorials are provided for learning the course and with the help of giving quizes one can improve and check the progress.
+User can earn the goodies by reedeming the coins which they will earn by participating and correctly attempting the quiz.

 # Features⚡